Ultra-wideband Time Difference of Arrival Indoor Localization: From Sensor Placement to System Evaluation: Experiments

 Although the localization accuracies, considering the low-cost IMU and UWB sensors we used in this challenging environment, are commendable and sufficient for pedestrian localization applications, there remains a gap between theoretical analysis and experimental results.
-The average theoretical localization lower bound derived from sensor placement analysis is $17$ centimeters.
-This gap is mainly caused by the differences in the UWB sensor noise model between theoretical analysis and real-world experiments.
-We present the UWB TDOA measurement error histograms among the five experimental trajectories in Figure~\ref{fig:cafe-hallway-fig}b.
-The default zero-mean Gaussian noise distribution $n_{ij}\sim\mathcal{N}(0,0.01)$ under LOS conditions is overlaid onto the histograms for comparison.
-It can be observed that the UWB measurements were severely corrupted compared to the default zero-mean Gaussian error distribution we used in the simulation, which leads to the gap between the real estimated RMSE and the theoretical analysis.
-In the sensor placement analysis, we assume that the UWB measurements are unbiased under LOS scenarios and neglect multi-path signal propagation.
-However, the radio propagation environment was more challenging than the simulation setting, with UWB TDOA measurements corrupted by the intrinsic biases of the low-cost DW1000 UWB module~\cite{zhao2021learning} and multi-path propagation, especially in the narrow hallway.
+The average theoretical RMSE lower bound from sensor placement analysis is $17$~cm.
+This discrepancy primarily arises from mismatches between the assumed UWB noise model and real-world measurements.
+Figure~\ref{fig:cafe-hallway-fig}b shows histograms of UWB TDOA residuals across five trajectories, overlaid with the assumed zero-mean Gaussian noise model $n_{ij}\sim\mathcal{N}(0,0.01)$ under LOS conditions.
+In practice, the measurements exhibit significant corruption due to intrinsic DW1000 biases~\cite{zhao2021learning} and multipath propagation, particularly in the narrow hallway—effects that are neglected in the theoretical analysis.

 To address this issue, we recommend a conservative sensor placement design by setting a higher standard deviation for LOS measurements within the algorithm.
 Alternatively, if there exists a method to better simulate and detect multi-path radio propagation in UWB communication, we can incorporate that into the sensor placement optimization to enhance the overall performance of the UWB TDOA localization system.